 On paper at least, the latest model continues doggedly along the same lines; it may share the 15mm longer wheelbase of its MQB range siblings, but the car is instantly recognisable as the kind of practical performance bargain that gets Skoda fans in a justifiable tizzy.

-Starting at £23,000 for a 217bhp 2.0-litre TSI with a manual six-speed gearbox, rising to — coincidentally, the car tested here (although an oil burner and DSG are available) — the vRS is only eclipsed by the entry-level Ford Focus ST at the business end of the bargain basement.
+Starting at just under £25,000 for a 217bhp 2.0-litre TSI with a manual six-speed gearbox— coincidentally, the car tested here (although an oil burner and DSG are available) — the vRS is only eclipsed by the entry-level Ford Focus ST at the business end of the bargain basement.

 Potential buyers excited by those last couple of figures, will be even more impressed by the diesel.
 The oil-burner records CO2 emissions of 119g/km and the promise of 61.4mpg on the combined cycle.
 All that in a package that will deliver a claimed 8.1sec 0-62mph time and a 144mph top speed.